JoshB29/SupremeReview/README.md

     output_predictions.csv: Output predictions for the files that were analyzed.

 As well as a ROC curve showing the model performance, and an bargraph showing feature importance.

+## SCOTUS_new_document.py

+This script will take a new document and run it through the logistic classifier to predict whether it will be heard by SCOTUS.
+The path to the classifier must be provided, as well as a path to the original decisions trained on.
+Note that this script takes a PDF of the new decision.
+This script can be run from the command line:

+   python ~/Scripts/SCOTUS_new_document.py New_Decision.pdf